tamagui/tamagui/next.md

 - slider track - light theme blends in with bg i think

+- createInterFont the default weight/letterSpacing should use `true` rather than `4` key (small change just need to test make sure it doens't break)

 - lets make forms use outline for 2px borders on focusStyle
   - on native it can just get a darker border but stay 1px